 |Gospel Life Center in Munich, Germany|

 One time at the Florida State Fair, I saw two men handing out brochures.
 I offered one of them a gospel tract in exchange and discovered they were Christians.
 When I asked this man which church he went to, he defiantly replied, “I am the church!”
-At that point I knew there was going to be trouble.
+I then knew there was going to be trouble.
 He then tried giving me another brochure about all the “corruption” going on in various churches.
 Not wanting to read stuff like that, I responded by quoting 1 Corinthians 2:2, “For I determined not to know anything among you except Jesus Christ and Him crucified.”
 Acting like a spoiled child, this man returned my tract saying he didn’t want to read it.

 1. We are commanded not to forsake “the assembling of ourselves together” (Hebrews 10:25).
-Many Christians argue they don’t have to meet inside a building.
+Some Christians insist they don’t have to meet inside a building.
 I agree a church would be defined more as a body of believers than an actual meeting place.
 Then again, Psalm 122:1 says, “I was glad when they said to me, ‘Let us go into the house of the Lord.’”
 Jesus often taught in the synagogues.
 So did the Apostle Paul.

 2. Mentors help us mature spiritually.
 Ephesians 4:11-13 says, “And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ.”
 Until the Lord returns, He will continue using ministers in the church to bring instruction...and correction when necessary.
-John Paul Jackson says, “We are life long students of the ways of God; trouble starts when we think we have graduated."
+The late John Paul Jackson said, “We are life long students of the ways of God; trouble starts when we think we have graduated.”

 3. God usually assigns His people to a particular place.
 Unless you’re a traveling minister like myself, it’s best to consistently attend one church you consider “home.”
 Instead of selecting “the church of your choice,” ask God where He wants you connected.
 1 Corinthians 12:18 says, “But now God has set the members, each one of them, in the body just as He pleased.”
 If you live in an area without a Christ centered, biblically balanced church, I would prayerfully consider moving or starting a new fellowship.